DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 * ST6845

 The Hotchip HT4928S and SW2808S are very popular among these chips.
 Further, these ICs are used in power bank circuits.
 The HT4928S is a highly integrated mobile power supply management system (MPSMS).
 It has a built-in charge management module, LED(s) indicator module, and a boost discharge management module.
 It is available in 8-pin SOP package.
+This chip is described as:
+*5V-Step-Up-Power-Module-Lithium-Battery-Charging-Protection-Board-Boost-Converter-LED-Display-USB